yamadapc/augmented-audio/README.md

 * **Goal 2:** Build tools for aiding development
 * **Goal 3:** Experiment with Audio software GUI in Rust

+## License
+Most of this repository is published under the MIT LICENSE.

+Some directories which contain full applications are licensed under the AGPLv3 license.
+Check the `LICENSE` and `README.md` files.

 ## Binary downloads
 * [See releases to download binaries](https://github.com/yamadapc/augmented-audio/releases)
 * [Simple Metronome on App Store](https://apps.apple.com/au/app/simple-metronome/id1604183938?mt=12)